gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 print(f"Value of z: {z}")
 ```

-> In Python3 (the version gem5 uses), division of two integers will return a float.
+> In Python 3 (the version gem5 uses), division of two integers will return a float.

 ---